 - Apple TVs in each classroom

-- 1-to-1 iPad access for all students in grades 1-5 (Academy owned devices in grades K-3, with expansion to grade 4-5 over the next two years)
+- 1-to-1 iPad access for all students in grades K-5 (Academy owned devices in grades K-2 stay in the classroom, Take home/Academy Owned devices in grades 3-5)

 - Filtered and secure LAN and wireless Internet access throughout the school